University of South Florida Sarasota–Manatee

 Public university in Sarasota, Florida, U.S.

 The University of South Florida Sarasota–Manatee (also known as USF Sarasota-Manatee) is a branch campus of the University of South Florida in Sarasota, Florida, near the Sarasota-Manatee county line.
 USF Sarasota-Manatee was established in 1975 as a regional campus of the University of South Florida, based in Tampa, and gained separate accreditation by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees in June 2011.
 It was consolidated with the other two USF campuses (Tampa and St. Petersburg) as of July 1, 2020.
 Day, evening, weekend and online classes serve more than 14,000 students annually.

+On May 26, 2026, the Florida State Legislature agreed to transfer all USF Sarasota-Manatee facilities to the neighboring New College of Florida for the 2026–27 academic year, with the University of South Florida retaining $22 million of operating funds, in accordance with a proposal by Florida Governor Ron DeSantis.

 History

 USF Sarasota-Manatee opened in 1975 as a satellite campus of the University of South Florida.

 After its creation, USF Sarasota–Manatee shared the original campus of New College of Florida, which it adopted as its honors college for more than two decades.
 New College and USF Sarasota-Manatee continued to share campuses until a new campus was built for USF Sarasota-Manatee and New College returned to being a separate institution.